 Alyssa Anthony

-Alyssa Anthony is a proud West Virginian (GO HERD!) living in St. Pete, FL with her husband Evan and boxer Casper.
+Alyssa Anthony, our Director of Branded Content, is a proud West Virginian living in sunny St Pete, FL with her husband Evan and their boxer Casper.
 With a background in marketing and sales, Alyssa has spent the the better part of a decade working with food and beverage brands in the Whole30 Approved network.
-When she’s not managing projects for Whole30, you can find her scoping out new coffee shops for her Instagram feed or at the beach.
+When she’s not managing projects for Whole30, you can find her at the beach with family and friends, at a new restaurant/cafe, or practicing her photography.